-The Company was incorporated on May 1, 1998 pursuant to a joint venture agreement between ATAR Mauritius Pvt Ltd, a company incorporated in Mauritius and Samvardhana Motherson International Limited, a company incorporated in India.
-ATAR Mauritius Pvt Ltd and Samvardhana Motherson International Limited hold 59% and 41% of the shareholding respectively in the company.
-The company is engaged in the manufacturing of molds for automobiles.
+The Company was incorporated on May 1, 1998 pursuant to a joint venture agreement between ATAR Mauritius Pvt Ltd, a Company incorporated in Mauritius and Samvardhana Motherson International Limited (formerly known as Motherson Sumi Systems Limited), a Company incorporated in India.
+ATAR Mauritius Pvt Ltd and Samvardhana Motherson International Limited (formerly known as Motherson Sumi Systems Limited)hold 59% and 41% of the shareholding respectively in the Company.
+The Company is engaged in the manufacturing of molds for automobiles.

-Up to 20th January 2022 M/s Samvardhana Motherson International Limited (SAMIL) held 11,81,040 equity shares of the company aggregating to 41% shareholding of the company.
+Up to 20th January 2022 Erstwhile Samvardhana Motherson International Limited (SAMIL) held 11,81,040 equity shares of the Company aggregating to 41% shareholding of the Company.

-The Hon'ble National Company Law Tribunal, Mumbai branch vide Order dated 22nd December 2021 sanctioned a composite scheme of amalgamation and arrangement amongst Motherson Sumi Systems Limited (MSSL) and Samvardhana Motherson International Limited (SAMIL) resulting in merger of SAMIL with MSSL.
-The appointed and effective date of the merger is 21st January 2022.
-Accordingly, 11,81,040 equity shares held by Samvardhana Motherson International Limited stand transferred to Motherson Sumi Systems Limited on 21st January 2022 which replaces SAMIL as the joint venture partner w.e.f 21st January 2022.
+The Hon'ble National Company Law Tribunal, Mumbai Bench vide its Order dated December 22, 2021 sanctioned a composite scheme of amalgamation and arrangement ("Scheme") being undertaken amongst Motherson Sumi Systems Limited ("MSSL"), Samvardhana Motherson International Limited ("SAMIL"), Motherson Sumi Wiring India Limited ("MSWIL") and their respective shareholders and creditors.
+In compliance with the said Order, the appointed and effective date of the merger of SAMIL with MSSL was January 21, 2022.
+Consequently, 11,81,040 equity shares held by Samvardhana Motherson International Limited stand transferred to Motherson Sumi Systems Limited on 21st January 2022 which replaces SAMIL as the joint venture partner w.e.f 21st January 2022..
+The name of Motherson Sumi Systems Limited (MSSL) was changed to Samvardhana Motherson International Limited (SAMIL) w.e.f.
+18th May 2022.